 Each chapter stands alone, but I believe you will benefit most by starting at the beginning, and referring back to individual chapters as often as necessary.

-Professionally, I have helped thousands of visual artists create an online portfolio.
-My client list includes college students and faculty, as well as many award-winning and internationally recognized creative professionals.
+Professionally, I have helped thousands of visual artists make an online portfolio.
+My client list includes college students and faculty, as well as many award-winning and internationally recognized artists.